-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 What they’re saying: “To look at certain situations, certain circumstances, you’d like to hope that your culture inside is strong enough to put their arm around people and help them get things going in the right direction too,” Rivera said Jan.
 11. “So we’ll see.”

 Best guess: There’s too much uncertainty to take this risk.
-Watson could still face criminal charges, and it would be tough for any team to wait for resolution here before making a move.
+Watson could still face criminal charges, and it would be tough for any team to wait for a resolution here before making a move.

 Malik Willis, 22